NguyenHuy190303/CoFT/docs/thesis/Thesis_VAMK_Refactored.md

 This chapter provides a comprehensive review of the literature relevant to the CoFT framework.
 It situates the work at the intersection of semi-supervised learning, contrastive representation learning, and multi-domain time series analysis.
 We first survey the landscape of contrastive learning, establishing the state-of-the-art CA-TCC pipeline as our direct baseline.
 We then analyze existing approaches for combining temporal and frequency domain information, thereby highlighting the theoretical underpinnings and unique contributions of CoFT's co-training paradigm.

-## 2.1 Self-Supervised and Semi-Supervised Learning for Time Series
+## 2.1 Paradigms in Learning from Limited Labeled Data

 Deep learning models have demonstrated remarkable success in time series classification but often rely on large, meticulously labeled datasets.
 In many real-world domains, particularly in healthcare (e.g., EEG, ECG analysis), data acquisition is abundant, but expert annotation is scarce, time-consuming, and expensive.
 This label scarcity has motivated a surge in research on self-supervised and semi-supervised learning methods.

 Self-supervised learning (SSL) aims to learn meaningful representations from unlabeled data by creating pretext tasks.
 The learned representations can then be transferred to downstream tasks (like classification) where only a small amount of labeled data is required for fine-tuning.
 This two-stage paradigm (unsupervised pre-training followed by supervised fine-tuning) has become a dominant approach.
 Among SSL paradigms, contrastive learning has emerged as a particularly effective method for learning discriminative representations.

-## 2.2 Contrastive Learning for Time Series Representation
+## 2.2 Self-Supervised Learning: The Art of Learning from the Data Itself

 Contrastive learning is a self-supervised learning paradigm that aims to learn an embedding space where similar samples are positioned closely together, while dissimilar samples are pushed far apart.
 This is achieved not through explicit labels, but by creating a "pretext task" based on data augmentations.
 For a given input sample, two or more correlated "views" are generated through augmentations.
 The model is then trained to identify the different views of the same sample as a "positive pair" and treat all other samples in a given batch as "negative pairs."